dancju/dancju.github.io/_posts/2015-07-27-ml-regularization.md

 ## Linear regression

-Recall the original cost function is
+Recall the original loss function is

 $$J(\boldsymbol\theta)=\frac{1}{2m}\left|\boldsymbol X\boldsymbol\theta-\boldsymbol y\right|^2\,.$$

-The regularized cost function is
+The regularized loss function is

 $$J(\boldsymbol\theta)=\frac{1}{2m}\left|\boldsymbol X\boldsymbol\theta-\boldsymbol y\right|^2+\lambda\sum_{j=1}^n\theta_j^2\,.$$

 The $\lambda$, or the regularization parameter, determines how much the costs of our theta parameters are inflated.
-If it is chosen too laryge, it would cause underfitting.
+If it is chosen too large, it would cause underfitting.

 Note that the bias parameter $\theta_0$ is not penalized.
 That is because regularization is a dumb simulation of removing redundant features, while the bias feature $x_0$ is not the one we want to remove.

-> I am not confident in the last paragraph.
-Please feel free to criticize if you find any suspicious point in my blog.

 ### Gradient descent